Ramblings on Consciousness

 Is consciousness more than we make it out to be?

-Is consciousness the ability to recognize actions taking place, make judgements about those actions, and have higher order thoughts that occur without an external action?
+Is consciousness the ability to recognize actions taking place, make judgments about those actions, and have higher-order thoughts that occur without an external action?

-What makes consciousness distinct from lack of consciousness?
+What makes consciousness distinct from a lack of consciousness?

 Is there anything that actually distinguishes a neurochemical process isolated to internal thought from one that results in action in the context of consciousness?